THE 23rd ANNUAL PEDAGOGY & THEATRE OF THE OPPRESSED CONFERENCE

 Looking for something specific?

-- Learn more about how the #PTOC2017 theme and why were are holding the conference in Detroit
+- Learn more about how the #PTO2018 theme and why were are holding the conference in Indiana, PA

 - Ways to get involved!

 WHAT: A chance to LEARN, SHARE, QUESTION, and CONNECT through interactive techniques developed by Paulo Freire, Augusto Boal, and other people working to fight oppression and create justice.
-Learn more about Freire and Boal and their work at ptoweb.org.
+Learn more about Freire and Boal and their work.

 WHO: YOU.
 Students, teachers, scholars, artists, activists, organizers.
 People of all ages, places, identities, experiences.
 If you want to build dialogue and make a more just world, you are invited, you are welcomed, and you are NEEDED.